yannick2019/cookie-clicker/README.md

 This project showcases a cookie clicker game built with Javascript, CSS and HTML.

-version of the famous game Cookie Clicker made during our training process at Becode.
+This version of the famous Cookie Clicker game was made during my training process at Becode.

-This game was developed during the week of October 23 to October 29, 2023.

 ## Preview